BestReviews is reader-supported and may earn an affiliate commission. Details

-The priciest laptops available are optimized for creative professionals, gaming, and a streamlined experience that power users will appreciate.
-If you regularly use a laptop for work or play, it may be worth it to make an investment in a premium model for the long haul.
+The priciest laptops are optimized for creative professionals and gaming with a streamlined experience that power users will appreciate.
+If you regularly use a laptop for work or play, it’s worth it to invest in a premium model.

 If you buy a low-cost laptop, you can still watch Netflix with it, but don’t expect the high-quality graphics you need for intense video tasks like video editing or playing video games.

 A. Unfortunately, a large number of affordable laptops feature a suboptimal screen resolution.

 It’s sad to see new laptop owners lamenting their grainy screens and having to scroll from side to side to read websites optimized for full HD screens.